BIO103 - Contemporary Issues in Biology

 BIO492 - Bio & Env Sci Intern

 Student interns are placed with an organization or institution which most nearly approximates their goals for employment.
 The intent of the internship is to provide students with practical work experience in an environment in which they will be dealing with practical problems requiring real solutions in a relatively short time frame.
-Adviser and department chairperson approval is required before course enrollment.
-A total of 6 credits may be applied toward graduation in the following manner: A maximum of 3 credits may be applied to an appropriate core area in the biology curriculum.
-In the environmental studies and pre-professional programs, a maximum of 3 credits can be applied to the related electives area.
-In addition, a maximum of 3 credits may be applied to the free electives area in the general education requirement of any program.
-Prerequisite: Junior or senior standing and permission of the department (Maximum 12 credits) Fall and spring.
+Advisor and department chairperson approval is required before course enrollment.
+Students must register through InternLink and complete all the necessary online workshops to become eligible for an internship.
+Prerequisites: Junior or senior standing and advisor/department chairperson permission.
+Variable credit (1-12).